yingnobody/chashmal_EN/content/blog/tehillim/tehillim_42.md

   - admin
 categories:
   - tehillim
+tags:
+  - tehillim_42
+  - tehillim
   - ketuvim
   - David the king
 ---

-8 Abys calls to abyss to the sound of Your water channels; all Your breakers and waves passed over me.
+8 Abyss calls to abyss to the sound of Your water channels; all Your breakers and waves passed over me.

 <p class="he">